sergei-mironov/cake3/README.md

 How it works
 ------------

 Thirdcake allows user to write Cakefile.hs in plain Haskell to define rules, targets and other stuff as usual.
-When compiled with cake3 (ghc is required for that), ./Cakegen should be run in order to produce GNU Makefile, understandable by GNU make.
+After that, `cake3` compiles it into Makefile (ghc is required for that).
+At this point, make will do the rest.

-Again, refer to Example/Foo/Cakefile.hs to see an example.
+    vim Cakefile.hs >> cake3 >> repeat make

 Again, in more details:

   1. User Writes ./Cakefile.hs describing the rules.
+Rerer to Example/Foo/Cakefile.hs

-  2. User executes cake3 which compiles ./Cakefile.hs into ./Cakegen and produces Makefile
+  2. User executes `cake3` which compiles ./Cakefile.hs into `./Cakegen` and produces Makefile.
+Note that cake3 expects ./Cakegen to print content of the Makefile to it's standard output.

   3. `make` can now be used to build the project.
 Note, that make knows how to update itself, so user doesn't have to run cake3 every time he or she